turingschool/curriculum/source/projects/black_thursday/iteration_4.markdown

 merchants.most_revenue(x) #=> [merchant, merchant, merchant]
 ```

-If no number is given for `most_revenue`, it takes the top 20 percent by default:
+If no number is given for `most_revenue`, it takes the top 20 merchants by default:

 ```rb
 merchants.most_revenue #=> [merchant, merchant, merchant] (20 % of top merchants by revenue)